sergeneren/BubbleH/README.md

 # Bubble<sup>H</sup>

 Bubble<sup>H</sup> is an implementation of siggraph paper [Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams](http://www.cs.columbia.edu/cg/doublebubbles/) in Sidefx Houdini.
-It solves soap film surfaces in a SOP node by a conversion between Houdini geometry and LosTopos mesh.
+It solves the soap film surfaces in a SOP node by using the surface tracker provided by the SoapFilm3D repo and a conversion between Houdini geometry and LosTopos mesh.

 ### Release Notes